+- TILLE

 - Who are appropriate decision-makers?

 - · Faculty, staff, students?

-- If the final regulations do not preclude a recipient from allowing student leaders to serve in Title IX roles so long as the recipient can meet all requirements in § 106.45 and these final regulations, and leaves it to a recipients judgment to decide under what circumstances, if any, a recipient wants to involve student leaders in Title IX roles.
+- [The final regulations do not preclude a recipient from allowing student leaders to serve in Title IX roles so long as the recipient can meet all requirements in § 106.45 and these final regulations, and leaves it to a recipient's judgment to decide under what circumstances, if any, a recipient wants to involve student leaders in Title IX roles.

 - Outside decision-makers or "adjudicators"?
 What about law firms?

-- § 106.8(a) specifies that the Title IX Coordinator must be an 'employee' designated and authorized by the recipient to coordinate the recipients efforts to comply with Title IX obligations.
+- § 106.8(a) specifies that the Title IX Coordinator must be an 'employee' designated and authorized by the recipient to coordinate the recipient's efforts to comply with Title IX obligations.
 No such requirement of employee status applies to, for instance, serving as a decision-maker on a hearing panel.
-Ld. at 30253 n.1037.
+Id. at 30253 n.1037.

-- No bias or conflicts of interest
+- · No bias or conflicts of interest

 - Training